vvulpes0/vvulpes0.github.io/index.md

 theorem-prover for Subregular logics.
-Implemented in Haskell as both a library and supporting command-line tools, [the Language Toolkit][LTK] (LTK) enables somewhat easy translation from constraints and automata (and, in some cases, the reverse translation).
+Implemented in Haskell as both a library and supporting command-line tools, [the Language Toolkit][LTK] (LTK) enables somewhat easy translation from constraints to automata (and, in some cases, the reverse translation).
 For any Regular language, LTK can also determine which of the simple single-relation Subregular classes that language is in.